irvinecubesat/irvine-01-sw/README.md

 The irvine-01-sw project is the main entry point for irvine cubesat development

+# Development Machine OS

+The irvine-01-sw project should work on any modern Linux distribution, 64-bit or 32-bit.  buildroot has only been built and tested on a 32-bit Ubuntu 14.04 machine.
+You may install Ubuntu on a new/repurposed PC or in a virtual guest in [VirtualBox](https://www.virtualbox.org/).
+The Ubuntu 14.04 ISO image may be downloaded from the [Ubuntu website](http://www.ubuntu.com/download/alternative-downloads)

 # Ubuntu 14.04 packages

 To build irvine-01-sw, make sure you have `cmake` and the GNU C compiler installed: